 The Trust Agreement provides for a pledge of the Pledged Receipts by the Treasurer to the Trustee for the benefit of the Holders of the Bonds and Additional Bonds.
 See "SECURITY FOR THE BONDS."
-In addition the payment of the principal of and interest on the Insured Bonds is insured by the Policy.
-The Policy does not insure the payment of the principal of and interest on the Bonds maturing on June 15, 2006 and December 15, 2006.
+In addition, the payment of the principal of and interest on the Insured Bonds is insured by the Policy.
+The Policy does not insure the payment of the principal of and interest on the Bonds maturing June 15, 2007 through June 15, 2010.